 Have you ever seen grease buildup in someone’s nonstick cookware?
 It doesn’t look good.
 Washing your hard anodized nonstick pots and pans every time you use them will avoid this mess.

 Experts recommend washing your pots and pans after use.
-Avoiding putting your nonstick cookware in cold water immediately after you’ve finished cooking.
+Avoid putting your nonstick cookware in cold water immediately after cooking.
 Let the kitchenware cool before doing that to prevent warping.

 The same does not apply to hot water.
 You can immerse your hot hard anodized nonstick cookware in hot water, and it will not get warped.